There are several famous quotes on having concentrated portfolio by legendary investors.

 Types of investments

 We need to be aware of the type of investments we are investing in.
 To have a concentrated portfolio of young unprofitable high growth potential, high-growth companies and turnarounds is riskier compared to a portfolio of large well-established companies with years of proven financial records.
-Sectors like techology, biotech and new sectors (EV, AI, cryptos) are also more volatile.
+Sectors like technology, biotech and new sectors (EV, AI, cryptos) are more volatile.

 Investing in younger, high-growth companies is different too.
 A few winners can cause an outsized portfolio performance.
 This will cause the portfolio to “concentrate” as these winners keep doing well with their share price over time.